przystuj/turbo_bar_cam/README.md

 └── data/
     └── LuaUI/
         ├── Widgets/
-        └── TURBOBARCAM/
+        └── TurboBarCam/
 ```
 - Enable "Tactical Ultra-Responsive Brilliant Optics for BAR Camera" in-game

 ## Getting Started

-By default, TURBOBARCAM is loaded but disabled.
+By default, TurboBarCam is loaded but disabled.
 To enable it:

 ```
 /turbobarcam_toggle
 ```

-When you enable TURBOBARCAM:
+When you enable TurboBarCam:
 - If you have a unit selected, the camera will automatically zoom in on that unit in FPS mode
 - If no unit is selected, it will switch to FPS mode without moving the camera position

 ## Default Keybindings

-TURBOBARCAM comes with a default set of keybindings.
+TurboBarCam comes with a default set of keybindings.
 To use them, add the following line to the end of your `uikeys.txt` file (located in your Spring directory):

 ```
-keyload     luaui/TURBOBARCAM/turbobarcam.uikeys.txt
+keyload     luaui/TurboBarCam/turbobarcam.uikeys.txt
 ```

 ## Commands and Keybindings

 ### Default Keybinds

-TURBOBARCAM comes with a default set of keybindings.
+TurboBarCam comes with a default set of keybindings.
 To use them, add the following line to the end of your `uikeys.txt` file:

 ```
-keyload     luaui/TURBOBARCAM/turbobarcam.uikeys.txt
+keyload     luaui/TurboBarCam/turbobarcam.uikeys.txt
 ```

 Here's a summary of the default keybinds: